VIPASO Solution Overview

 Bluetooth Service Communication

-The entire logic behind payment and exchanging user-sensitive information such as credit card and payment data is established through communication to the server via API calls.
-All information that the application sends to the server, or the server returns to the applications is encrypted.
-For example, an application sends an API call to the backend (server) to initiate a payment, or to execute a payment.
+An application sends an API call to the backend (server) to initiate a payment, or to execute a payment.
 The server handles that API call and data, and then the server communicates with the payment provider for each payment request or transaction.
 After the payment provider handles and processes the requests, it returns data to the server, and then it processes the data if needed and forwards it to the applications.

-The payment process and flow consists of communication between mobile apps, payment service on backend and the external payment service provider (e.g.: bank, MNO, PSP, national payment switch).
+The payment process and flow consists of communication between mobile apps, payment service on the backend and the external payment service provider (e.g.: bank, MNO, PSP, national payment switch).
 Mobile applications send requests and communicate with the server and payment service.
 The payment service sends requests and communicates with the external payment service provider.
-Both PoS (merchant) and Pay (consumer) mobile apps use the same APIs and communicate with our backend.
+Both PoS (requester) and Pay (payer) mobile apps use the same APIs and communicate with our backend.
 All communication with the payment service provider is done securely through our backend system.

 The detailed payment flow between mobile apps and the payment service is displayed on the diagram below: